Browsing Category

 We devoted the next day to exploring Camogli, wandering the harbor area, window shopping, and learning about the Sagra del Pesce.
 Since 1952, the town has hosted a huge annual fried fish feast, originally served free to all.
 The event happens the second weekend in May, and honors the patron saint of fishermen, San Fortunato.

-The early festivals used smaller cookware but in 1954, the first of a series of massive pans was introduced.
+The early festivals used smaller cookware, but in 1954, the first of a series of massive pans was introduced.
 That one was four meters in diameter.
 Two of these immense pans are displayed on a wall on Via Guiseppe Garabaldi near the Largo Luigi Simonetti.
-This year, three tons of fish, fried in 3,000 liters of olive oil, were served.
-In all, 30,000 portions were prepared by volunteers.
-Hungry attendees are asked to contribute 6 Euro each, all of which goes to charity.
+In 2025, they served three tons of fish fried in 3,000 liters of olive oil.
+In all, volunteers prepared 30,000 portions.
 They even fry up gluten-free portions of fish!

 The Largo Luigi Simonetti, an elevated esplanade above the sea, serves as the main thoroughfare and is where you’ll find most of the town’s restaurants and shops.
 Families gather and children ride bicycles around the small piazzetta, which is also a perfect place for a sunset aperitivo and dinner.